rapsoj/jitter-site/_posts/2022-08-30-bikelane-maps.md

 Cities were chosen based population and were limited to regions with bike lane data in Google maps.

 Mapping bike networks in the way highlights differences between connectivity and density across cities.
-For example, the [top three cyclist-friendly cities](https://copenhagenizeindex.eu/) in the world (Copenhagen, Amsterdam, and Antwerp)
+For example, the [top three cyclist-friendly cities](https://copenhagenizeindex.eu/) in the world (Copenhagen, Amsterdam, and Antwerp):

 ![no-alignment]({{ '/images/2022-08-30-bikelane-maps/copenhagen.png' | absolute_url }})